Brutus Buckeye: 2010 tackling

 On September 18, 2010, the Ohio Bobcats football team played the Ohio State Buckeyes in Columbus.
 As the Buckeyes were running onto the field, Brandon Hanning, dressed as Rufus the Bobcat, saw Sean Stazen, dressed as Brutus Buckeye, leading the charge.
 Hanning failed in his initial sideswiping attempt on Brutus, losing his mascot head in the process.
 Hanning then got back on his feet, ran after Stazen, jumped on his back and continued to hit the Brutus mascot in the head.
 Hanning was then pulled aside by security who told him to stop.
-Neither mascot was injured, and Ohio State won the game, the final score 43-7.
+Neither mascot was injured, and Ohio State won the game.

 In a post-game interview, Hanning explained that this was his sole purpose in trying out to be the mascot.
 "It was actually my whole plan to tackle Brutus when I tried out to be mascot," Hanning explained, "I tried out about a year ago, and the whole reason I tried out was so I could come up here to Ohio State and tackle Brutus."

 After the game, Hanning was terminated from his position as Ohio University's mascot, was banned from further affiliation with the school's athletic department, and he dropped out to attend Hocking College.
 Ohio University issued an apology, stating they "regret the negative effect [Hanning's actions] may have on the relationship between the two schools".

+2025 Michigan snow incident

+During a game against the Michigan Wolverines in Ann Arbor on November 29, 2025, Brutus crossed out the M in one of the snow-covered Michigan end zones and then wrote "Ohio" in cursive.
+The Michigan Stadium grounds crew eventually erased what Brutus had done.